ossia/score-docs/docs/reference-manual/processes/library/pattern-combiner.md

 ![Pattern Combiner]({{ site.img }}/reference/processes/pattern-combiner.png "Pattern Combiner")

-This object combines the (numeric) values of a set of address matched by a pattern matching expression.
+This object combines the (numeric) values of a set of address matched by an [[Pattern matching|address pattern]] expression.

 For instance, given a set of OSC sensors which all have a value: